-- Continue seeking grants and outside funding for capital projects. - Develop a budget that includes funds for "matches" for grants to leverage the possibility of grant - Development a prioritization plan for the use of the Town's Park Impact Fee Funds - Seek an increase in funding for operations - Continue to submit grant applications for new parks and trail development.
+- Continue seeking grants and outside funding for capital projects. - Development a prioritization plan for the use of the Town's Park Impact Fee Funds - Seek an increase in funding for operations

 Goal #3: I dentify prime open space/parkland/stream corridors for development.